-- VII.6.1.
-The fill station shall be located outside of the sodium hypochlorite storage area for ease of access by the chemical delivery supplier. - VII.6.2.
+The fill station shall be located outside of the sodium hypochlorite storage area for ease of access by the chamical delivery supplier.

+VII.6.2. by the chemical delivery supplier.

 Secondary containment shall be provided for the fill station in the form of a fill box.
 The fill box shall be a weatherproof enclosure with locking hatch.
 Any part of the enclosure that comes in contact with sodium hypochlorite shall be compatible for use with sodium hypochlorite.
 The secondary containment shall be self-containing and include a drain port and sump to capture chemical spills or leaks.
-Refer to Exhibit VI.1, Detail 2 for additional details. - VII.6.3.
+Refer to Exhibit VI.1, Detail 2 for additional details.

 Fill station shall be provided with a 2-inch quick connect coupling at approximately 36-inches above grade and as required by the JEA chemical delivery supplier.
-Typical fill station piping shall increase from the quick connect coupling to 3-inches and shall be confirmed with the JEA chemical delivery supplier. - VII.6.4.
-The fill station shall be clearly labeled to indicate the product it receives. - VII.6.5.
-The fill station location shall either allow delivery personnel visual inspection of the sodium hypochlorite storage tank level or include level monitoring adjacent to the fill box. - VII.6.6.
+Typical fill station piping shall increase from the quick connect coupling to 3-inches and shall be confirmed with the JEA chemical delivery supplier.

+The fill station shall be clearly labeled to indicate the product it receives.

+The fill station location shall either allow delivery personnel visual inspection of the sodium hypochlorite storage tank level or include level monitoring adjacent to the fill box.

 Refer to Section VIII, Instrumentation and Control Standards for fill station panel requirements.